A Generic Transformation for Optimal Node Repair in MDS Array Codes over $\mathbf{F}_2$: A Generic Transformation for Binary MDS Array Codes

-In this section, we propose a generic method that can transform any known $(n,k)$ binary MDS code into a new $(n,k)$ MDS code with the optimal rebuilding access for an arbitrary set of $r=n-k$ nodes, where the given binary MDS code is assumed to have even sub-packetization level.
-Note that such assumption makes sense since most known binary MDS codes have even sub-packetization level in the literature \cite{EVENODD,Blaum_Bruck_Vardy96,EVENODDG,STAR,HouLee,EEGad}, if the sub-packetization level of some binary MDS code is odd, then one can space-sharing two instances of such code in advance so that the sub-packetization level of the resultant code is even.
-Choosing some $(n,k)$ binary MDS code as the base code, the $r$ nodes which we wish to endow with the optimal repair bandwidth and the optimal rebuilding access are called the \textit{target nodes}, while the other $k$ nodes are named the \textit{remainder nodes}.
-Without loss of generality, we always assume that the last $r$ nodes are the target nodes unless otherwise stated.
-For simplicity, sometimes we also denote by TN the target node and RN the remainder node in the sequel.
-Before presenting this transformation, an example is provided to illustrate the core idea behind it.
+In this section, we present a generic transformation that can convert any $[n,k]$ binary MDS array code with even sub-packetization level\footnote{Note that most known binary MDS array codes in the literature have even sub-packetization level \cite{EVENODD,Blaum_Bruck_Vardy96,EVENODDG,STAR,HouLee,EEGad}.
+Even when the sub-packetization level of a binary MDS array code is odd, one can combine two instances of such a code in advance so that the sub-packetization level of the resultant code is even.} into a new one, which allows an arbitrary set of $r=n-k$ nodes to have both optimal repair bandwidth and optimal rebuilding access.
+Choosing some $[n,k]$ binary MDS array code as the base code, the $r$ nodes which we wish to endow with optimal rebuilding access are named the \textit{target nodes}, while the remaining $k$ nodes are called the \textit{remainder nodes}.
+W.L.O.G., we always assume that the last $r$ nodes are the target nodes unless otherwise stated.
+To simplify the notation in what follows, a target node (resp. remainder node) is shortly denoted by TN (resp.
+RN).
+Before describing the generic transformation, we first present an example to illustrate the main idea behind it.